nunocoracao/n9o.xyz/content/posts/202206-homepage-guide/index.md

 #### params.toml

 This file defines much of the overall behaviour across the entire framework.
 For this tutorial I changed some of the overall values and one for the homepage, if you want to learn more about the other available configurations please consult <a target="_blank" href="https://jpanther.github.io/congo/docs/">Congo’s theme documentation</a>.
 I've changed <code>colorScheme</code> to "ocean" which changes the global UI theme.
+Congo defines a three-colour palette that is used throughout the theme.
+Each main colour contains ten shades which are based upon the colours that are included in Tailwind.
+Valid values are congo (default), avocado, ocean, fire and slate.
+Although these are the default schemes, you can also create your own.
+Refer to Congo's main documentation to learn how.

 Activated <code>showAppearanceSwitcher</code> to enable the light/dark mode toggle.
 Activated <code>enableSearch</code> which indexes all future posts each time you build the site and provides a simple search feature.
 And finally,changed the value of <code>layout</code>, inside <code>[homepage]</code>, to "profile".
 Another interesting value here is <code>showRecent</code>, which when turned on shows the recent posts on the homepage.

 ![Example](configure/params.png "")